pha4ge/hAMRonization/README.md

 4. To this class, add a `parse` method which reads an opened file stream into a dictionary per line/result (matching the keys of `self.field_mapping`) and yields the output of `self.hAMRonize` being applied to that dictionary.

-5. Finally, to add a CLI parser for the tool, create a python file in the `parsers` directory:
+5. To add a CLI parser for the tool, create a python file in the `parsers` directory:

     ```
     from hAMRonization import Interfaces